 - Epilepsy.
 Convulsions may also occur.

 - Eye abnormalities.
-Hypopigmentation may occur to untreated PKU.
+Hypopigmentation may occur in untreated PKU.

 Assessment and Diagnostic Findings